davidezeji/aws-cdk-with-python/README.md

 * Go to appropriate directory
 * initiate python virtual environment (`python3 -m venv .venv` & `source .venv/bin/activate`)
 * install pytest from the requirements-dev.txt file: `pip install -r requirements-dev.txt`
+* now you can use the pytest library to write new tests (place your test under the 'tests' folder.
+This folder gets created when you initialize a new cdk folder as seen in the steps above).
+Best practice is to create at least one test for each stack.
+* Write your tests
+* use the command `pytest` on the command line to run the tests